How do I decouple an Amazon RDS instance from an Elastic Beanstalk environment without downtime, database sync issues, or data loss?

 Note: The status of your stack is DELETE_FAILED.

-- (Optional) Terminate environment A and remove the RDS snapshot that you created earlier.
+- (Optional) Terminate environment A, and then remove the RDS snapshot that you created earlier.